Heaves in Horses & Respiratory HealthDr. Lydia Gray

 The signs and symptoms of RAO and summer pasture-associated RAO are frequent coughing, a decreased ability to perform physical exercise (ie exercise intolerance), labored breathing at rest, and excessive mucus in the airways leading to nasal discharge.
 It is mainly seen in horses aged 7 years and older, may have an inherited allergic component to it, and is reversible with proper medication and management.

 An initial diagnosis of RAO can usually be made based on the horse’s medical history and a physical examination.
 However, additional tests to rule out other conditions or monitor the horse’s response to treatment may be needed.
 These include:

 - Bronchoalveolar lavage (BAL, obtaining cells directly from the lower airway)

 - Chest x-rays

 - Lung function tests

-For horses with “heaves” that live inside, good ventilation is imperative, especially in the winter when most barns are closed up.
-If they must be stalled, dust-free bedding should be used - straw is a particularly poor type of bedding for these horses.
+For horses with “heaves” that live inside, good ventilation is vital, especially in the winter when many barns are closed up.
+If horses must be stalled, dust-free bedding should be used such as specially treated wood shavings, shredded paper or cardboard, peat moss, or other materials.
+Straw is a particularly poor type of bedding for these horses.
 Ideally, horses with “heaves” should be turned out as much as possible.
-Horses with “heaves” may be exercised, but only as much as their condition allows.

 - How long will my horse have to be on steroids and bronchodilators?